Jura Mountains: Physiography

-The Jura Mountains are a far province of the larger Central European uplands.
+The Jura Mountains can be regarded as part of the larger Central European uplands, associated with the mountain building of the Alpine orogeny and the European portion of the Alpide belt.
 The Jura range proper lies in France and Switzerland.

 In France, the Jura covers most of the Franche-Comté region, stretching south into the Rhône-Alpes region and north into the Grand Est region.
 The range reaches its highest point at the Crêt de la Neige (1720 m), in department of Ain, 5 km west from the Swiss border of the canton of Geneva, and finds its southern terminus in the northwestern part of the department of Savoie.
 The north end of the Jura extends into the southern tip of Alsace (Sundgau).
 Roughly 1600 km2 of the mountain range in France is protected by the Jura Mountains Regional Natural Park.